syncfusion-content/javascript-docs/js/api/ejRangeNavigator.md

 metacontent:
 ---

-The RangeNavigator can be easily configured to the DOM element, such as div. you can create a RangeNavigator with a highly customizable look and feel.
+The range navigator can be easily configured to the DOM element, such as div.
+You can create a range navigator with a highly customizable look and feel.